TheOdinProject/css-exercises/CONTRIBUTING.md

 ## Further Help
-Please let us know if you require any further help with any of the steps in this guide in our [contribution-suggestions-bugs-disccusion Discord channel](https://discordapp.com/channels/505093832157691914/540903304046182425).
+Please let us know if you require any further help with any of the steps in this guide in our [contribution-suggestions-bugs-discussions Discord channel](https://discordapp.com/channels/505093832157691914/540903304046182425).